Itinerary

 Today we stop in the picturesque town of Kochkor and, accompanied by a traditional lunch, our senses recall ancient flavors and cultures.
 Our route takes us through the incredible Kalmak Ashuu Pass, at an altitude of 3,447 meters.
 Every curve reveals fairy-tale panoramas, then the exotic vastness of Song Kul Lake will appear before us, nestled between imposing mountains that seem to touch the sky at more than 3,000 meters.
 We will spend the night in a charming yurt camp, where we will have the opportunity to organize a cooking class to learn the art of local sweet bread, just like a true nomad of Kyrgyz legends.

-On the trail of the ancient Silk Road
+In the footsteps of the ancient Silk Road

 On the border with China: the Ak Sai valley